 DevOps outsourcing services can be adjusted to your needs and project specifications.
 And they typically cover:

 - Delivery Pipeline and Continuous Integration;

 - Optimization and automation of the processes, etc.

-5 ways you will benefit from DevOps outsourcing
+5 ways you will benefit from outsourcing of DevOps operations

 Whether you need to scale up the existing product, move it to the cloud or set up an infrastructure, you will face an inevitable choice: either hire an expert locally or choose a partner to outsource these processes to.
 Here are 5 key reasons to opt for outsourcing DevOps processes:

 - Easier recruitment.
-To find and hire reliable DevOps engineers is a lengthy and expensive process, which in some cases can take months.
+Finding and hiring reliable DevOps engineers is a lengthy and expensive process, which in some cases can take months.
 Whereas, a DevOps outsourcing company has a team of experienced specialists aboard and can pull up additional resources from their reserve if needed.

 - Necessary certifications.
 Finding a DevOps engineer with all the needed certifications locally can often be a hard task, so companies sometimes choose to hire a person and train them, which (in a longer perspective) turns out to be even more expensive.
 On the contrary, outsourcing can help you find specialists with all the needed certifications already in place.

 - Experience and best practices.
 Typically, outsourcing companies have more expertise as they have tried and tested various solutions and approaches.
 They also properly document the solution, which helps to maintain it in runtime.

 - Additional competences.
 Companies that offer DevOps as a service can also provide more specific specialists like DBAs, who are hard to find and usually are needed for a short period of time.